For this church:

 Sir Stephen Glynne visited the church in 1869 when he recorded that the church had clerestoried nave with north and south aisles, a chancel, a south porch and a western tower.
 He disliked the porch, ‘an ugly one of brick’, as well as the schoolroom, ‘an ugly modern building on the north side of the Chancel.
 The whole church is in poor condition and has a neglected look’.

-Glynne’s conclusion was probably accurate because in 1874 the church had a thorough restoration, or as Pevsner describes ‘over-restoration’.
-The restoration cost £2,000, which was raised by subscription, and the architect was James Fowler of Louth.
-The building was re-roofed and given a new organ chamber and instrument on the south side of the chancel as well as being refitted with open benches which led to a great reduction in the number of seats.
+Glynne’s conclusion was probably accurate because in 1873-4 the church underwent a thorough restoration (Pevsner uses the term ‘over-restoration’).
+The work cost £2,000, which was raised by subscription, and the architect was James Fowler of Louth.
+The nave and chancel were rebuilt and re-roofed and a new organ chamber and instrument on the south side of the chancel was added.
+It was also refitted with open benches which led to a great reduction in the number of seats.
 The 1851 census mentions 400 seats but in Kelly’s Directory in 1922 it states there are 259.
+The church was reopened by the Bishop of Nottingham on 8 October 1874.

 In 1897 the entrance to the church was altered as a lych-gate was erected by Emily Garland in memory of her uncle, William Birks.

-In 1922, Kelly’s Directory mentions the church plate which includes a silver chalice of ancient date, presented by the late Robert Mower esq. of Woodseats and Unstone Manor, Derbyshire.
+Kelly’s Directory of Nottinghamshire (1922) mentions the church plate which includes a silver chalice of ancient date, presented by the late Robert Mower esq. of Woodseats and Unstone Manor, Derbyshire.

-In 1929 the church celebrated is centenary and a cake was made which exactly resembled the church.
+In 1929 the church celebrated its centenary and a cake was made which exactly resembled the church.

 In 1934 a pinnacle fell through the roof of the church.